 Zero-Coupon Securities.
 The Fund may invest in zero-coupon securities.
 Zero-coupon securities are debt obligations that are issued or sold at a significant discount from their face value, do not pay current interest to holders prior to maturity, or have a specified redemption date or cash payment date.
 The discount approximates the total interest the securities will accrue and compound over the period to maturity or the first interest payment date at a rate of interest reflecting the market rate of interest at the time of issuance.
 The original issue discount on the zero-coupon securities must be included ratably in the income of the Fund (and thus an investor's) as the income accrues, even though payment has not been received.
-The Fund distributes all of its net investment income, and may have to sell portfolio securities and which may result in a taxable gain or loss.
+The Fund distributes all of its net investment income, and may have to sell portfolio securities to distribute imputed income, which may occur at a time when the Adviser would not have chosen to sell such securities and which may result in a taxable gain or loss.
 Because interest on zero-coupon securities is not paid on a current basis but is in effect compounded, the value of these securities is subject to greater fluctuations in response to changing interest rates, and may involve greater credit risks, than the value of debt obligations which distribute income regularly.